Is MacBook Air Good for Programming?

 RAM – What MacBook Air’s RAM Specs Would be Best for Programming?

-It is difficult to standardize the RAM requirement for programming.
-Because the RAM needed depends on the work you do.
+It is difficult to standardize the RAM requirement for programming because the RAM needed depends on the work you do.

 However, if you code gaming programs or write programs for applications with graphics, bigger RAM is always better.